TunirKilikdar1/EDA-with-SQL/README.md

 ## Conclusion

-This competitor layoff data analysis—covering the period from **March 2020 to February 2023**—provides critical insights into market dynamics and workforce reductions.
+This competitor layoff data analysis—covering the period from **March 2020 to December 2023**—provides critical insights into market dynamics and workforce reductions.
 Nearly **386,379** employees were laid off during this period, with companies, on average, reducing their workforce by **238** employees (or **25.92%**).
 High-profile complete shutdowns, particularly among well-funded companies like Katerra, Britishvolt, Quibi, and Deliveroo Australia, highlight the unpredictable nature of the market.

 Key findings indicate:
 - **Temporal Variations:** Peaks in shutdowns occurred in November 2022 and throughout 2022, with early 2023 showing significant activity.